 AGR’s Australia team is proud to be assigned as the drilling management contractor of the project with the responsibility to support the entire life-cycle of the drilling programme, from well engineering and design through to supervision and execution of the project in addition to managing the Geophysical, Geotechnical, HSE and regulatory aspects.

-, AGR has extensive experience related to carbon capture and storage.
+As announced early 2018, AGR has extensive experience related to carbon capture and storage.
 Our Reservoir teams have provided petrophysical, geophysical, geomechanical and reservoir engineering support to regional and international carbon management projects in addition to managing the currently ongoing drilling project.

-to read about projects we have delivered within CCS.
+Follow the link to read about projects we have delivered within CCS.